“II. AGAINST NONLOCALITY

 A final remark regarding what is meant by ‘about the world’ in the title of this post: I can imagine a self-described Qbist as objecting and saying that Qbism is ‘about the world’ and that the Qbist approach is an enlightened view on what it means for a theory to be about the world–in that ‘world’ can only mean ‘the subjective experiencing of an agent’.
 Such a view denies that the theoretical quantities of quantum theory (such as quantum states) refer to specific definable entities beyond the observer’s perceptions.
 In essence, Qbism assumes that we are moving through unspeakable ‘quantum stuff’ and that we can (and should) say nothing more about it than that.
 But in fact it is perfectly possible and reasonable to suppose that quantum theory is indeed saying something about this ‘quantum stuff’: i.e., that quantum states really do describe constituents of reality and their nature.
 It’s just that their nature is highly non-classical, and that is evidenced by their nonlocality.

 Thus, many researchers still think of quantum nonlocality as a kind of disease that needs to be eliminated, denied, or explained away in order for the theory to ‘make sense’.
 An alternative approach is to admit that maybe the theory is indeed telling us that Nature has a certain kind of hidden nonlocality.
-For a way to make sense of quantum theory without denying its essential nature, I invite the reader to consider this book.
+For a way to make sense of quantum theory without denying its essential nature, I invite the reader to consider this book and its followup.
 It is certainly true that what we perceive is contextual in some sense, but quantum theory has much more to tell us about the nature of this contextuality than the usual instrumentalist assumption, as in Qbism, that we cannot know anything about the nature of the interaction between observers and the quantum ‘stuff’ and therefore must treat everything external to our perceptions as an unknowable ‘black box’.
-The transactional picture allows us to understand at least something about the nature of our interaction with the unseen aspects of reality that we describe by quantum states and forces (see the above book link for that account, and stay tuned for my 2019 followup book, pictured below.)
+The transactional picture, as presented in the above books, allows us to understand at least something about the nature of our interaction with the unseen aspects of reality that we describe by quantum states and forces.
+A more technical overview is given in this book, which has a 2nd, updated edition forthcoming in the Fall of 2021.